brownplt/B2T2/TableAPI.md

 ### Description

 Given a `Table` and the name of a column in that `Table`, return a `Table` with the same rows ordered based on the named column.
-If `b` is `true`, the `Table` will be sorted in ascending order, otherwise it will be in descending order. [cite cs111]
+If `b` is `true`, the `Table` will be sorted in ascending order, otherwise it will be in descending order.

 ```lua
 > sort(tableSF, "age", true)